 Altar of the Virgen de la Regla Parish – Opon

-If you plan to visit Opon Church, please make sure that you will go up and climb to the special chapel where you can come close and touch the Blessed Virgin.
+If you plan to visit Opon Church, please make sure that you will go up and climb to the special chapel where you can come close and touch the statue of the Blessed Virgin.
 Note that there is usually a long line especially on Sundays.

 Virgen de la Regla Chapel on the church’ 2nd floor